nardib/TextAdventure/docs/GameGuide.md

 ##### Map

-The game map consists of 9 rooms, each with a variable number of doors (1 to 4), connecting to other rooms through door always enabled.
+The game map consists of 9 rooms, each with a variable number of doors (1 to 4), connecting to other rooms through doors that are always enabled.
 You start in the central room, which is also the final room where the game ends after solving all puzzles and challenges.
 Each room contains several items to interact with.
-Some are pickable, others are just usable as you are facing the same wall they are.
+Some are pickable, while others are only usable when you are facing the same wall they are on.
-Each pickable item has a specific weight, and because of the limited carrying capacity of the player, the user need to carefully manage the inventory space.
+Each pickable item has a specific weight, and due to the limited carrying capacity of the player, you need to carefully manage your inventory space.
-In order to free some space, the user can only use the item in the inventory, so that it disappears.
+To free up space, you can only use items in your inventory, causing them to disappear.
-The maximum weight capacity in 10 Kg, and even though most of the objects have a average weight of only 1 Kg, some items, like bandages, will consume 2 Kg of capacity.
+The maximum weight capacity is 10 Kg, and although most objects have an average weight of only 1 Kg, some items, like bandages, will consume 2 Kg of capacity.

 ##### Player Health and Progress

 The player starts with 5 health points, displayed as full red hearts in the top-left corner.
 The player's progress towards the final puzzle is shown as stars in the top center.
-The final puzzle involves collecting all the 10 stars from each of the nine rooms and to place them in the relative holes in the central room.
+The final puzzle involves collecting all 10 stars from each of the nine rooms and placing them in the corresponding holes in the central room.
-If the user finds himself in the same room with the enemy, every other command, not involving the change of the room, will allow the enemy to perform an attack, with the consequence of a 1 health point decrease.
-Once the player finds himself with 0 hearts (no longer red), the game is over with loss.
+If the player finds themselves in the same room as the enemy, any command that doesn't involve changing rooms will allow the enemy to perform an attack, resulting in a decrease of 1 health point.
+Once the player's hearts reach 0 (no longer red), the game is over with a loss.

 ##### Enemy Behavior

 The enemy is a non-player character (NPC) that randomly moves through the rooms, seeking to inflict damage on the player.
 Difficulty settings affect enemy movement:

-`Easy`: Enemy moves every 5 player actions.
+- `Easy`: The enemy moves every 5 player actions.
-`Medium`: Enemy moves every 3 player actions.
+- `Medium`: The enemy moves every 3 player actions.
-`Hard`: Enemy moves with each player action.
+- `Hard`: The enemy moves with each player action.

 If the player and enemy are in the same room, the enemy inflicts 1 damage point per hit.
 The game ends in a loss if the player's health drops to zero.